The Ultimate Guide to Trekking in Darjeeling for 2025: Trails, Tips, Weather & Treasures

 Best Season to Visit Darjeeling for Trekking and Tours

-The Autumn season (September to November) is particularly the best time for those planning to do some trekking and tours in Darjeeling, because of the post-monsoon clarity.
+The Autumn season (September to November) is particularly the best time for those planning to do some tours and trekking in Darjeeling, because of the post-monsoon clarity.
 Autumn is an excellent time for trekking in Darjeeling if your interest are clear mountain views.
 Temperatures during the autumn months range between 10°C and 18°C, and the air is crisp and fresh after the three months of monsoon rains, marking another peak season for trekkers.

 Winter Season (December to February): Although winter in Darjeeling is picturesque, with snowfall at higher elevations on the Singalila Ridge, however, temperatures often drop below 5°C. This makes trekking trails icy and challenging, reducing convenience for outdoor adventures.